 The church’s façades were varied with symmetrically arranged, ogival closed windows, placed between stepped buttresses.
 The windows were splayed on both sides, two and three-light, filled with tracery with motifs of circle, trefoil and quatrefoil.
 In the nave, there were also two windows from the south with trefoil heads.
 The entrance to the church led through stone portals from the west and south, as well as from the side of the friary from the north.

-The original church, modeled on the Dominican church of Holy Cross in Wrocław, was subordinated to strict religious regulations, as evidenced by the construction of a single nave covered with a timber ceiling, an extended chancel and the lack of a tower, which was added from the south at a later stage, probably at the end of the 14th or the beginning of the 15th century.
+The original church, modeled on the plan of the Dominican church in Wrocław, was subject to strict order’s regulations, as evidenced by the construction of an aisleless nave, covered with a timber, flat ceiling, elongated projection of the choir and the lack of a tower (added at a later stage).
+The interior of the chancel was originally crowned with a six-field vault in three bays.

 The buildings of claustrum started at the chancel of the church and reached a length of about 34 meters to the north, being about 8.5 meters wide.
 At the end of this eastern wing, the northern wing, about 30 meters long and about 7 meters wide, was directed towards the west.
 Along the northern wall of the church, there was a cloister, about 4 meters wide, connecting with the other wings of the enclosure.
 It is not known whether the western wing, which would close the friary courtyard – the cloister, functioned in the Middle Ages.